Separation, divorce, dissolution of civil partnership and civil annulment

 Capital Gains Tax (CGT)

+You do not have to pay CGT if a court orders assets to be transferred between former partners.
 These assets include the shared family home.
 Assets that are intended to be part of the trading stock of a trade or business cannot be included.

 If you have unused allowable losses, you may transfer them to your former partner in the year of separation.

-Capital Acquisitions Tax (CAT) and Stamp duty
+Capital Acquisitions Tax (CAT) and Stamp Duty

-You may separate but remain legally married or in a civil partnership with your former partner.
+You may separate, but remain legally married or in a civil partnership with your former partner.
 In this case, you do not have to pay CAT or Stamp Duty on property transferred to each other.

 If you are divorced or have your civil partnership dissolved, a court may order property to be transferred between you.
 You do not have to pay CAT or Stamp Duty on court ordered property transfers.
 This is also the case for orders from foreign courts which are recognised as valid in Ireland.

-If you get a church annulment it does not invalidate your marriage in civil law.
+If you get a church annulment, it does not invalidate your marriage in civil law.
 You and your former spouse are still legal spouses for the purposes of CAT and Stamp Duty.

 Next: Tax credits, reliefs and social welfare payments